GD-Personal/clients_search_cli/README.md

 # Clients Search CLI

 ## Description
 This is a CLI application built with Ruby that would search through a JSON dataset with clients.

-There are 2 commands available:
+Available commands:
-1. Search through all clients and return those with names partially matching a given search query
+- `search`: searches through all clients and return those with names partially matching a given search query
-2. Find out if there are any clients with the same email in the dataset, and show those duplicates if any are found.
+- `find_duplicates`: finds out if there are any clients with the same email in the dataset, and show those duplicates if any are found.

 ## Setup
 This application is using ruby 3.2.2 with the following tools: